Undertow Eyes

-Undertow Eyes (2009), original title Olhos de Ressaca, is a Brazilian short film.
+Undertow Eyes is a Brazilian short film directed by Petra Costa.

 Synopsis

 Vera and Gabriel have been married for sixty years.
-In Undertow Eyes they wander about their own history: the first flirt, the birth of their children, life and aging.
-In this remembrance, images from their family collection mingle with images of the present, weaving an emotional and dreamlike universe.
+They discuss about their own history: the first flirtation, the birth of their children, life and aging.
+During their remembrance, images from their family collection mingle with images of the present.
 As a mosaic of stories and impressions, this short film looks like a personal and existential diary about love and death.